IBM/ibm-cloud-functions-message-hub-trigger/README.md

 ```

 ## Create an action to process messages from the topic
 Create a file named `process-message.js`.
-This file will define an OpenWhisk action written as a JavaScript function.
+This file will define an action written as a JavaScript function.
 This function will print out messages that are received from Kafka.
 For this example, we are expecting a stream of messages that contain a `cat` object with `name` and `color` fields.

 ```javascript
 function main(params) {